 Eboni Lance '99 has completed her PhD and was recently awarded a K23 award for patient-oriented research for four years.
 She is doing unique work in sickle cell disease and is becoming a nationally recognized expert in the neurodevelopment problems of the disorder.
 She is on faculty at Kennedy Krieger Insitute.

 Gordon McLeod '02, principal of L + M Development in New Orleans has recently been a part of the restoration of the McDonogh School House built in 1894.
 The building has been abandoned for more than 20 years and sustained several hurricanes and a fire.
 To read the full article about this incredible rehabilitation, click here, page 28.

-Elizabeth Koenig '04 and Reed Moore '05 got married on October 12th, 2019 outside of Asheville, NC and celebrated with a lot of Heathwood family and friends.
+Elizabeth Koenig '04 and Reed Moore '05 were married on October 12th, 2019 outside of Asheville, NC and celebrated with a lot of Heathwood family and friends.

-Lee Ann Foster Bauer '05 and Chris Bauer welcomed their first child, Ella Denton Bauer, on August 17, 2018.
-The Bauers reside in Columbia.
+Lee Ann Foster Bauer '05 and Chris Bauer welcomed their second daughter, Martha Bauer, on May 14, 2020.
+The Bauers remain in Columbia.